 Vehicle Wraps are an exceptional way to build brand awareness.
 They take advantage of a vehicle that already drives around and transforms itself into a mobile billboard.
 MYC Graphics can wrap anything from a small car to a 53-foot trailer.
 No matter the size of the fleet we can accommodate it in our facility in Mississauga.

 When you compare the cost of a vehicle wrap to other forms of advertising, it’s easily seen how inexpensive they are in comparison.
-The table to the right shows the cost comparison between vehicle wraps and other forms of advertising.
+The following table shows the cost comparison between vehicle wraps and other forms of advertising.
 The table below shows the annualized average cost of wrapping various vehicles.

 |Average Cost||Vehicle Type||Life||Annually||Monthly||Daily|